M.Com., M.Phil., Ph.D., B.Com. (H), Adeeb Kamil

 Born in an erstwhile princely state of India - Rampur, Professor Nawab Ali Khan started his journey to teaching profession as an Assistant Professor in the Department of Commerce, Zakir Husain Delhi College, University of Delhi, Delhi on February 13, 1991.
 He resigned from there on October 23, 1997 to join his own Alma mater on the same date.
 Professor Khan while on foreign assignment has served as Full Professor and Coordinator of the Human Resource Management Program in the College of Business Administration, Prince Sattam bin Abduaziz University, Al-Kharj, Kingdom of Saudi Arabia with effect from 10th October 2011 to 14th March, 2016.
 He was also associated with Quality and Development Unit of the College.
 He was the member of Strategic Planning Committee and also the Development Coordinator.
 He was actively involved in the accreditation of the university by NCAAA and ACBSP (National and International accreditation agencies).

-Professor Khan has been the Dean, Faculty of Commerce, Aligarh Muslim University, Aligarh with effect from17th March 2016 to 16th March 2018.
+Professor Khan has been the Chairman, Department of Commerce, Aligarh Muslim University, Aligarh w.e.f.
+Ist July 2019 to 30th June 2023 and Dean, Faculty of Commerce, Aligarh Muslim University, Aligarh with effect from17th March 2016 to 16th March 2018.

 Professor Khan has excellent academic career.
 He is First Class right from High School to Post Graduation.
 His core area of specialization is Human Resource Management.
 Besides, he has expertise in the field of accounting also.
 He has been invited to deliver Guest lectures at a number of academic institutions.
 He is also the examiner of more than 3 dozen of universities and other organizations including IITs, State Public Service Commissions, Institute of Chartered Accountants and Company Secretaries etc.

-Currently, he is the Chairman, Board of Studies, Department of Commerce, Aligarh Muslim University and also a Member of
+Professor Khan has recently completed his tenure as the Chairman, Department of Commerce, Aligarh Muslim University and also a Member of

-He has also been a Member of Executive Council, Academic Council, A.M.U.
-Court (Governing Body), Finance Committee during 2016-2018.
-Recently he has been appointed the member of NAAC Peer Review Committee.
+In the past also, he has been a Member of Executive Council, Academic Council, A.M.U.
+Court - Governing Body, Finance Committee [2016-2018].
+He is on the panel of NAAC.
+He has been a member of several Peer Review Committees and currently he is a Member Coordinator.
 Professor Khan always welcomes social and professional interactions and collaborations.
 He invites you to visit his links to know more about him.
 Your feedback and suggestions will be most appreciated.
 You can reach him through email at email@example.com

 1. Bengal Chemicals and Pharmaceutical Ltd. - A Review, Journal of Commerce, Aligarh Muslim University, Aligarh, 1986, pp. 51-53.